harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

   The **Provisioner Identifier** is a project-wide setting.
 You can reference it across pipelines in the same project.

   For this reason, it's important that all your project members know the provisioner identifiers.
 This will prevent one member building a pipeline from accidentally impacting the provisioning of another member's pipeline.
-- **App Path:** The path to the CDK app fetched with the Git Clone step.
+- **App Path:** The path to the CDK app.
 The Git Clone step listed the app repository in its **Repository Name** setting.
 App Path must include the path to the app folder in that directory.
 - **AWS CDK Deploy Command Options:** You can add any CDK parameters you can see in the `cdk deploy --help` command, just like you would in the `cdk` command-line tool.
-For example, `-c stack1_name=cdkTest1stack1`.
+For example, `--verbose`.
 For more information, go to [Parameters](https://docs.aws.amazon.com/cdk/v2/guide/parameters.html) from AWS.

   The `--all` command can be used to deploy all stacks in the app without having to name them in the **Stack Names** setting.
-- **Stack Names:** If you are using a multi-stack app, enter the names of each stack here.
+- **Stack Names:** If you are using a multi-stack app, enter the names of each stack you want to passed to `cdk` command.
 For example, if your stack names are `cdkTest1Stack1` and `cdkTest1Stack2`, you would select **Add** and enter two stack names, one for each stack.

   ![picture 2](static/8be0b8f77211f4eabf068c7b6a19bffb0a1ce86a6fe26b7bc0fc4ed3f1a1d8f3.png)

-  If you omit a stack name, it can cause a step failure.
+  If you omit a stack name for a multi-stack CDK application, it can cause a step failure.
 If your app uses only one stack, you do not need to enter its name.
 - **Parameters:** This setting is the same as the `--parameters` option for `cdk deploy` (for example, `cdk deploy MyStack --parameters uploadBucketName=UploadBucket`).

   For more information, go to [Specifying AWS CloudFormation parameters](https://docs.aws.amazon.com/cdk/v2/guide/cli.html#cli-deploy) from AWS.